Last Updated on October 31, 2024 by Matt Musico

 Minnesota Twins: Goose Goslin, 7 Home Runs

 In three trips to the World Series with the Washington Senators, Goslin won one title.
 He also racked up some impressive stats along the way.
-As a 23-year-old in the 1924 World Series, Goslin posted a 1.000 OPS with three homers while winning a title.
-He was back there the following year and lost to the Pirates, but it wasn’t because of his individual performance.
+As a 23-year-old in the 1924 World Series, he posted a 1.000 OPS with three homers while winning a title.
+He was back there the following year and lost to the Pirates, but it wasn’t because of his performance.
 Goslin slugged another three homers while slashing .308/.379/.692 in 29 plate appearances.

 New York Mets: Daniel Murphy, 7 Home Runs

 His most impressive performance came in a four-game sweep of the Cubs in the NLCS.
 Through just 18 plate appearances, Murphy slashed .529/.556/1.294 with four homers and six RBI as he easily secured series MVP honors.
-He’d reach the playoffs three more times before his career finished, but he hit just one more homer in those opportunities.

 New York Yankees: Bernie Williams, 22 Home Runs